eunhanlee/myHugo/content/post/Count Binary Substrings.md

 ## Reflect on
 - It count how many same numbers and compare previous and current one. then, pick smaller one. add them up.
 - for 0001111, first will be 3 and second will be 4, answer will be 3 (01,0011,000111)->(3,4)-min->3
 - fail to find the algorithm on time.
-I started to wrong way.
-Trying to use stack and compare.
+I need to practice to find repeated loop on the problem.